Jaime-Barillas/otech-notes/src/y1s2/computer-graphics/23-exam-review.md

   >   from the framebuffer to the display.
 + What operations are performed in vertex processing?
   > + Each vertex is transformed into global world coordinates.
-  > + Project verticies using desired projection.
+  > + Vertices are projected using desired projection.
   > + Clip triangles outside of viewing frustum.
-  > + Run vertex shader
+  > + Run vertex shader.
   > + Continue on to processing fragments.

 ## OpenGL Programming